+All countries are sovereign over their own tax systems.
+International considerations are nonetheless an important consideration in tax policy making.
 Investment incentives in particular are often largely intended to attract foreign investors.
-But even if not motivated by a potential cross-border impact, incentives need to be designed in a wider context of international rules and interactions, with a view to preserving tax certainty and a reputation for credible tax policy while achieving a balance between the pursuit of national interest, respect for the interests of others, and an awareness of overarching collective concerns.
+But even if not motivated by a potential cross-border impact, incentives need to be designed in a wider context of international rules and interactions, with a view to preserving tax certainty and a reputation for credible tax policy.

-P3.1 Incentives should be consistent with international commitments
+P3.1.
+Incentives should be consistent with international commitments

-Obligations arise under tax treaties and a range of bilateral, multilateral and regional agreements.
+Obligations arise under tax treaties and a range of bilateral, multilateral, and regional agreements.
 Commitments that are of a softer nature also need to be respected in order to preserve credibility in tax policy making, support tax certainty, preserve good order in international tax relations and perhaps to avoid various forms of penalization.

-P3.2 Incentive design should take account of tax rules and strategic responses elsewhere
+P3.2.
+Incentive design should take account of tax rules and strategic responses elsewhere

-The effects of a tax incentive may be partly or wholly undone, as an essentially mechanical matter, by tax rules in place abroad, a possibility amplified in the investment context by instruments such as the Global Minimum Tax and Controlled Foreign Company Rules.
+The effects of a tax incentive may be partly or wholly undone, as an essentially mechanical matter, by tax rules in place abroad.
+This possibility is amplified in the investment context by instruments such as the Global Minimum Tax and Controlled Foreign Company Rules.
 Strategic considerations include the possibility that other countries may respond to enhanced incentives by increasing the generosity of their own, reducing or eliminating the expected national benefit.